buuug7/notes/css/basic.md

 ### Sass vs SCSS

-- Sass itself(Syntactically Awesome StyleSheets) in `.sass` files
+- Sass itself(Syntactically Awesome StyleSheets) in `. sass` files
-- SCSS(Sassy on CSS) in `.scss` files, which is something halfway between regular CSS and Sass
+- SCSS(Sassy on CSS) in `. scss` files, which is something halfway between regular CSS and Sass

 Remember that: